 4. Divide and Conquer

 Do not try to do all the work yourself.
 Before you venture out on your workation, ensure that you are on top of all the on-ground work.
 You don’t want to deal with last-minute mishaps.
 Your off-time is as important as your designated working hours.
 Delegate as much as possible, ensure that it is done on time, so you can have uninterrupted work days and evenings.

 5. Have fun!

 Last but not least, have fun!
-While most often, we are so wrapped up in our deadlines that we almost miss to take in the gorgeous views, the fresh breeze and the changed scenery.
+While most often, we are so wrapped up in our deadlines that we almost miss taking in the gorgeous views, the fresh breeze and the changing scenery.
 Venture out, soak in the scenery, relax in the pool, talk to locals, make connections and most of all bond with your peers.
 Let the time off be the time off you need.
 When it is time to have fun, ensure you keep all your electronic devices away and be present!